grondilu/clifford/README.md

     my $e = e(6);

 Be aware that there is nothing special about `e(0)`.
-It is not a scalar, but the first unit vector or the orthonormal basis.
+It is not a scalar, but the first unit vector or the orthogonal basis.
 In other words, indexes do start with 0 and not 1 (it's a difference often seen between maths and computing).

-`&e` can also return a lazy list of the elements of the orthonormal basis.
+`&e` can also return a lazy list of the elements of the orthogonal basis.
 It is done via a `*` parameter:

     .say for e(*)   # this shows the infinite list of basis vectors.
 Press ^C to stop.

-There is a non-exported global array called `@signature`, which is used to set the squares values of the vectors of the orthonormal basis.
+There is a non-exported global array called `@signature`, which is used to set the squares values of the vectors of the orthogonal basis.
 By default, this signature is set to `1 xx *` so that all squares of `e($i)` is 1.
 This corresponds to a so-called Euclidean space but you can change this if you want: